Life Events: Becoming a Landlord

 Depreciation of Rental Property

 One of the most significant deductions for landlords is depreciation, which allows you to recover the cost of your rental property over time.
-Depreciation is calculated based on the property’s cost and its useful life as determined by IRS guidelines.
-It’s a non-cash deduction that reduces your taxable income each year.
-However, it’s important to note that when you sell the property, you may have to recapture (deduct from the adjusted cost basis) some of the depreciation, which could affect your capital gains tax.
+Depreciation is calculated based on your basis in the depreciable part of the property and its useful life as determined by IRS guidelines.
+For residential rental buildings, the recovery period is generally 27.5 years.

 Repairs vs. Improvements

 Understanding the difference between repairs and improvements is crucial for tax purposes.
-Repairs are necessary to keep your property in good working condition and are generally deductible in the year they are incurred.
-Examples include fixing leaks, painting, or repairing broken windows.
-On the other hand, improvements add value to your property, prolong its life, or adapt it to new uses, and must be depreciated over time.
-Examples include adding a new roof, installing new windows, or adding an extension.
+Repairs are generally costs that keep your property in good working condition and are often deductible in the year they are incurred.
+Examples include fixing leaks, patching a wall, or repairing a broken window.

 Common Deductible Expenses

-Landlords can deduct a variety of expenses related to the operation and maintenance of their rental property.
-These include mortgage interest, property taxes, operating expenses, and insurance.
-Keeping detailed records of these expenses throughout the year is essential for maximizing your deductions and simplifying the process when it’s time to file your taxes.
+Landlords can generally deduct a variety of expenses related to the operation and maintenance of their rental property.
+These often include mortgage interest, property taxes, operating expenses, insurance, and many ordinary costs of managing the rental.

 Passive Activity Loss Limitations